-The Bank is a Canadian bank governed by the Act.
 The Bank's roots date back to 1859 with the founding of Banque Nationale in Quebec City.
 The Bank's current charter is the result of a series of amalgamations, first with Banque d'Hochelaga in 1924 to form Bank Canadian National, which then merged with The Provincial Bank of Canada in 1979 to form National Bank of Canada.
 In 1985, the Bank acquired The Mercantile Bank of Canada.
 In 1992, the Bank merged with National Bank Leasing Inc., its wholly owned subsidiary.
-The head office of the Bank is located at 600 De La Gauchetière Street West, 4th Floor, Montreal, Quebec, Canada H3B 4L2.